Key Capabilities

 )

-Performs grep-like searches (literal or regex) and returns line numbers with context.
+Grep-like searches (literal or regex) with line numbers and surrounding context.

 FileSearchTaskExecutionConfigData(